Management by Objectives

 • Appraise performance: Performance appraisal is a key tool to recognize your employees’ work and reward the same.
 Therefore a strategic HR manager should praise the right done and should accept as well as rectify the wrong done in a way that works should be focused and discussed in meetings and not the person.

-• Alignment of individual performance to organizational goals: The managers are not there only for on positions to get the jobs done timely and as per SOPs.
-But then again they are there for a possible push strategic alignment of employees’ goals with the organizational objectives, hence the progress of the one is the progress of the other.
+• Alignment of individual performance to organizational goals: The managers are not there only for one position to get the jobs done timely and as per SOPs.
+But then again they are there for a possible push for strategic alignment of employees’ goals with the organizational objectives, hence the progress of the one is the progress of the other.

 • Communication improvisation: Do not stop the communication flow.
-As the horizontal, as well as the vertical communication, paves the ways for bridging the gaps if any.
+The horizontal, as well as the vertical communication, paves the way for bridging the gaps if any.
 Designate as well as extend authority along with the responsibility.

-• Motivation stimulation, learning, and leadership: As a strategic HR domain specialist, you are required to motivate your employees, stimulate their learning process by introducing several novel interventions, and lead them so they follow you because leaders need not manage, they are simply followed their footsteps.
+• Motivation stimulation, learning, and leadership: As a strategic HR domain specialist, you are required to motivate your employees, stimulate their learning process by introducing several novel interventions, and lead them so they follow you because leaders need not manage, they simply follow in their footsteps.
 Hence being a role model strategic HR manager is an excellent motivator for the employees.

 • Managers as the Integration devices between the subordinates and the organization: The duties of the managerial level workers within MBO do not end with the said but at the same time the managerial level employees should be an integrative force between the strategic management (employer) and the employees (workers).